 We know it’s hard to say no to your dog when they so clearly want a taste of bacon.
 But resist the urge even if your pooch makes those sad eyes and dials up the cuteness factor.
-Giving bacon to your dog on a regular basis can trigger a serious health issue such as inflammation of the pancreas, also known as pancreatitis.
+Giving bacon to your dog on a regular basis can cause inflammation.

-The pancreas is responsible for releasing digestive enzymes in the stomach so your dog can absorb and digest food on a day-to-day basis.
-Pancreatitis is a condition that disrupts your dog’s ability to digest food and absorb nutrients.
-If the pancreas isn’t able to do its job, then uncomfortable (and dangerous) symptoms will arise.
+For example, the pancreas is responsible for releasing digestive enzymes in the stomach so your dog can absorb and digest food on a day-to-day basis.
+When it’s inflamed, that disrupts your dog’s ability to digest food and absorb nutrients.
+If the pancreas isn’t able to do its job, then uncomfortable symptoms will arise.

-According to the veterinary pharmacists at Pet Health Pharmacy, smaller dog breeds like miniature schnauzers, miniature poodles, and cocker spaniels are more prone to pancreatitis.
+According to the veterinary pharmacists at Pet Health Pharmacy, smaller dog breeds like miniature schnauzers, miniature poodles, and cocker spaniels are more prone to inflammation in the pancreas.
 However, larger breeds and older dogs can also be affected.

 While there are many possible causes of inflammation of the pancreas, one of the most common causes is poor nutrition.
 Dog owners who give their dog high-fat food (like bacon or bacon grease) in large quantities open the door to a plethora of health issues associated with the disease.

-According to PetMD, obesity, lipemia (high levels of fat in the blood), and trauma to the pancreas are additional factors linked to pancreatitis.
-Symptoms of pancreatitis include:
+According to PetMD, obesity, lipemia (high levels of fat in the blood), and trauma to the pancreas are additional factors linked to pancreas inflammation.
+Symptoms of include:

 - Loss of appetite